patrickswijgman/lsp-extra.nvim/README.md

 ## Setting up language servers

 > [!TIP]
 > See [nvim-lspconfig docs](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md) for language server configs.
+Or use the nvim-lspconfig plugin to setup the LSP servers for you and use this plugin for the extras.

 To setup language servers, for each one you can create a file in `~/.config/nvim/lsp/`.
 For example `lua_ls.lua`: